Choosing therapies, supports and early interventions: starting with evidence

-There are some warning signs that an early intervention isn’t all it claims to be.
+There are some warning signs that a therapy, support or intervention isn’t all it claims to be.

-For example, beware of claims that an intervention will cure or fix your child, or make your child ‘normal’.
+For example, beware of claims that a therapy will cure or fix your child, or make your child ‘normal’.

 Beware of jargon too.
 A lot of scientific-sounding language doesn’t necessarily mean that the approach is scientific.

-A lot of personal testimonials or stories about how good an intervention is can also be a warning sign, especially if they’re the only evidence supporting the intervention.
+A lot of personal testimonials or stories about how good a therapy is can also be a warning sign, especially if they’re the only evidence supporting it.
 Testimonials don’t replace quality research.
-There might be many reasons why an intervention seems to have worked for families who give testimonials.
+There might be many reasons why a therapy seems to have worked for families who give testimonials.
 For example, a family might have been doing something else that helped.